lbastigk/Nebulite/doc/Commands.md

 ```
 Asserts that the current JSON value is an integer.
-If the value is not an integer, the transformation fails and the program exits
+If the value is not an integer, the transformation fails and the program exits.
 Usage: |assert equals int <expected> -> {value,<Exception thrown if not equal>}
 ```